 - You can access the tools that are available in your active portal in the Portal group on the Analysis tab on the ribbon, or from the Portal tab in the Geoprocessing pane.
-To use these tools, you must be connected to Portal for ArcGIS.
+To use these tools, you must be connected to an ArcGIS Enterprise portal.

 - Editing in ArcGIS Pro now includes support for multipatches.
 In the Create Features pane, you can create multipatch features using the Create 3D Geometry tool , or use the 3D Models tool to create multipatch features from 3D models.